kennethillman/at-lab-nuxt-prismic-i18n/README.md

 ### Prismic.io
 I added two locales 'fr-fr' and 'sv-se', my deafult was 'en-us'.
 And i added content for each page and locale.
-You can easaly [copy](https://user-guides.prismic.io/en/articles/2760541-copy-content-to-a-different-locale) your content form one locale to another in prismic.
+You can easily [copy](https://user-guides.prismic.io/en/articles/2760541-copy-content-to-a-different-locale) your content form one locale to another in prismic.

 ### nuxt-i18n